 Measure the Inside of the Bin

 With the tape measure, measure and jot down the inside dimensions of the bin.
-Since the spray manifold should be about 3 inches below the lip of the bin, measure at this height.
+Since the spray manifold should be about three inches below the lip of the bin, measure from this height.
 Measure the bin's inside length and width.

 Construct the Spray Manifold's Outer Section